 Associate Professor of Psychology and Education

-Dr. Ketty M. Sarouphim-McGill is an associate professor of psychology and education in the Department of Social Sciences.
+Dr. Ketty M. Sarouphim-McGill is an associate professor of psychology and education in the Department of Social and Education Sciences.
 Her research focuses on measuring intelligence and identifying gifted students, as well as developing programs for the education of gifted students in Lebanese schools.
 Another area of her research examines identity development and well-being of Lebanese youth.

 Professional Memberships and Projects